jeshan/tfbridge/README.md

 Install Go 1.12 locally.
 Run `build.sh` to compile code for the various providers.
 Example resources that you can deploy to test is found on this page or in the `custom-resources.yaml` template.

-You can deploy a similar deployment pipeline.
+You can deploy a similar deployment pipeline via the [templates/infrastructure.yaml](templates/infrastructure.yaml) file.
 The Codebuild project in it contains the exact build steps.
 In case you can't build successfully, check the exact steps in it.
 Otherwise, raise an issue.